HelpSeeker/CoubDownloader/README.md

 Tags can be scraped by providing the term or a full URL.
 Due to a bug (?) you can only download the first 99 pages (i.e. 990 coubs) listed.
 All pages afterwards will redirect to page 1.

-Please not for **channels** and **tags** that the URL mustn't include a special sort order (e.g. https://coub.com/tags/tag/likes) or other filters (e.g. https://coub.com/user/reposts).
+Please note for **channels** and **tags** that the URL mustn't include a special sort order (e.g. https://coub.com/tags/tag/likes) or other filters (e.g. https://coub.com/user/reposts).
 The last word in the URL needs to be the channel name or tag.

 ## Changes to the new version